-- name situations where a group effort is a better solution than an individual effort.
+- describe situations where a group effort is a better solution than an individual effort

 Silverstein, Shel.
 Where the Sidewalk Ends.
 New York: Harpercollins Juvenile Books, 1974.
 ISBN: 060256672

-Read Shel Silverstein's poem "Hug O' War" (Attachment One).
-Discuss the idea of a game in which everyone wins.
+Read Shel Silverstein's poem "Hug O' War" in the handout below.
+Discuss whether there can be a game in which everyone wins.
 Discuss the difference between competition and cooperation.
-Ask the students why they think the author will not play tug o' war.
+Ask the children why they think the author will not play tug o' war.

-Have students draw a picture that illustrates people using cooperation to solve a problem within a community, school, or home.
-The teacher can write dictated descriptions on the pictures.
-Assess whether illustrations and text demonstrate an understanding of the concept of cooperation.
+Have children draw a picture that illustrates people using cooperation to in a community, school, or home.
+The facilitator can write dictated descriptions on the pictures.

 Strand PHIL.II Philanthropy and Civil Society

 Benchmark E.3 Describe a benefit of group cooperation.